samuelgr/Xidi/README.md

 #### Which specific controllers does Xidi support?

 Any controller that supports Windows and XInput can be used with Xidi.
 This includes non-Microsoft controllers, wireless controllers, wired controllers, and so on.
 That being said, only Xbox 360 and Xbox One controllers have been specifically tested.
-Any issues with other controllers are likely indicative of bugs in Xidi.

 #### Can I use Xidi with multiple controllers?